SkySpiral7/Miscellaneous/src/main/javascript/README.md

 #testRunner.js
 A javascript program that asserts correctness.
-It is like weight but useful.
+It is lightweight but useful.
 I maintain it because I like how light weight it is and because it accepts a delta for comparing floating point numbers (and dates) which I don't think Jasmine or Q-Unit does.

 **Inputs**: a test suite that contains functions that return an array of test assertions.